Block Threads

 | Screen Time app limit | Basic awareness and soft limits. | Easy to override when the feed feels urgent. |

-| Fella | Blocking Threads by default. | Built for one daily emergency unlock, not unlimited browsing. |
+| Fella | Blocking Threads by default. | Built for one 5-minute emergency unlock per session, not unlimited browsing. |

 1. Add Threads to your blocked apps.
 Choose Threads during setup, along with any other apps that pull you into reflex checking.